MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

+---
+author: JBrentJ
+description: Describes, in tutorial format, how to use SideFX Houdini to turn point clouds into optimized 3D models for Dynamics 365 mixed-reality apps ms.author: v-jerja ms.date: 3/04/2019 ms.service: crm-online ms.topic: article
+title: Use SideFX Houdini to turn point clouds into optimized 3D models for Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+---

-# Use SideFX Houdini to turn point clouds into optimized 3D models for use in Dynamics 365 Mixed Reality applications
+# Use SideFX Houdini to turn point clouds into optimized 3D models for Dynamics 365 mixed reality applications

 This tutorial provides step-by-step instructions that show you how to: